cldershem/homelessgaffer/README.md

         - user gets email verification email
     - if admin doesn't approves
         - user gets email notifying them that their request was denied
-- add disqus back
-- check DEBUG on server
-    - added it back to config not __init__

 ###TODO
 - Search